 Challenging exclusion: Experts with lived experience of homelessness transforming policy processes

-For the first installment of our new blog series on rights-based participation, we reached out to Maytree fellow and activist scholar Emily Paradis to outline the challenges in ensuring meaningful participation of people with lived experience of poverty.
+For the first installment of our series on rights-based participation, we reached out to former Maytree fellow and activist scholar Emily Paradis to outline the challenges in ensuring meaningful participation of people with lived experience of poverty.

 This is an important conversation, one that will require many voices and perspectives.
 To begin with mine is tricky, because I don’t identify as a person with lived experience of poverty or homelessness.
 Instead, I come to this question as an activist scholar on issues of homelessness and human rights, and as a professional, well-housed ally in struggles for housing justice.